DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Cryogenic Modeling

 \subsection{Methodology}

-The SkyWater 130nm room temperature PDK used in this work was downloaded from Volare through Open\_PDKs for the most recent model version available at the time of building the cryogenic model \cite{Volare, Open_PDKs}.
-The foundry-verified, room temperature PDK is the foundation on which the cryogenic model is built.
-In order to construct an isothermal, cryogenic PDK, we first change the model parameter $T_{NOM}$ from its default, room temperature value to 77\,K ($-196.15\degree$C).
-This parameter identifies the temperature at which the PDK was originally validated, which in the case of SKY130, it is 30$\degree$C. Then, a physics-based parameter extraction strategy is devised, guided by prior BSIM4 cryogenic modeling efforts (\cite{akturk2023cryogenicsky1304k,65nmcryoGatti2024, deepcryomodelIncandela2018,cryoBSIMLu2021}), but modified for our purposes.
-Following the methodology of previous work, only DC characteristics are used, since gate capacitances do not change significantly at cryogenic temperatures \cite{28BulkBeckers2018}.
-Parameter extraction for cryogenic modeling is therefore based on the temperature-sensitive BSIM4 parameters identified in Section \ref{sec:cryoCMOS}.
+The SKY130 room temperature PDK used in this work was downloaded from Volare through Open\_PDKs for the most recent model version available at the time of building the 77\,K, cryogenic model (version number listed in SKY130 77\,K model Github in the README file) ~\cite{Volare, Open_PDKs}.
+The foundry-verified, room temperature PDK is the foundation on which the 77\,K model is built, assuming all transistors are typical-typical process corner.
+In order to construct an isothermal, cryogenic PDK at 77\,K, we first change the model parameter $T_{NOM}$ from its default, room temperature value to 77\,K ($-196.15\degree$C).
+This parameter identifies the temperature at which the PDK was originally validated, which is 30$\degree$C in the case of SKY130.
+Then, a physics-based parameter extraction strategy is devised, guided by prior BSIM4 cryogenic modeling efforts (\cite{akturk2023cryogenicsky1304k,65nmcryoGatti2024, deepcryomodelIncandela2018,cryoBSIMLu2021}), but modified for our purposes.
+Following the methodology of previous work, only DC characteristics are used, since previous C--V studies in advanced CMOS nodes suggest that the dominant low-temperature effect on intrinsic gate-capacitance ($C_{gg}$) characteristics is often a shift in the bias axis associated with $V_{TH}(T)$, with comparatively smaller changes in the overall shape of $C_{gg}(V_G)$. \cite{28BulkBeckers2018}.
+Parameter extraction for cryogenic modeling at 77\,K is therefore based on the temperature-sensitive BSIM4 parameters identified in Section \ref{sec:cryoCMOS}.

-The Synopsys tool, Mystic\texttrademark (Version 2023.12), is utilized to perform parameter extraction \cite{mystic}.
-Mystic\texttrademark \,is a Python-based optimizer compatible with HSPICE which allows for target data, simulated model data, parameter sets, and regions of model curves as inputs for an extraction stage and seeks to find optimal solutions by adjusting specified model parameters to achieve best fit of the target data and model I-V curves.
+The Synopsys tool, Mystic\texttrademark{} (Version 2023.12), is utilized to perform parameter extraction \cite{mystic}.
+Mystic\texttrademark{} is a Python-based optimizer compatible with HSPICE\textregistered{} \cite{HSPICE}.
+The Mystic\texttrademark{} tool allows for target data, simulated model data, parameter sets, and select I–V curve(s) to target for extraction as inputs for an extraction stage and seeks to find optimal solutions by adjusting specified model parameters to achieve best fit of the target data and model I–V curves.